Frequently Asked Questions About Pole Dancing

 Q: What can I expect from my first pole class?

-A:We start each class bouncing on yoga balls.
+A: We start each class bouncing on yoga balls.
 This serves to warm up our bodies so that we don't injure ourselves.
 Plus, it's fun!
 We then move to hip circles, figure 8s, and rib circles which will increase our mobility and body awareness, as well as teach us how to isolate our muscles and emphasize our moves.

-After we warm-up and work out, the real fun begins!
-The remainder of class is spent on various aspects of pole dancing.
-You may feel awkward and struggle with getting your body to cooperate.
+In your first class, you may feel awkward and struggle to get your body to cooperate.
 This is normal.
-Be patient with and forgiving of yourself and your body (it's just doing its job) and before you know it you'll be surprised by how much easier the moves become.
+Be patient with and forgiving of yourself and your body and before you know it, you'll be surprised by how much easier the moves become.

 What to expect?
 Expect to have fun, get an incredible workout, make some new friends, feel awkward, laugh, and maybe even surprise yourself with what you are able to do with your body.